Natural disaster damage

 EQC claims and insurance

-When a property has environmental damage and the vendor has private insurance, a claim may have been filed with EQC.
-It’s important to ask the vendor about any claims they have submitted and the outcome, because potential buyers may ask you to provide them with details.
+When a residential property suffers damage due to a natural disaster and the vendor has private insurance, a claim may have been filed with EQC.
+It’s important to ask the vendor about any claims they have submitted and the outcome because potential buyers can now request this information directly from EQC.

 There is an outstanding claim on the property